What is present parenting?

 Present parenting allows for incredible things in the lives of our children.

-When we are present, involved, and engaging our children tend to (source):
+When we are present, involved, and engaging our children to tend (source):

 - have better health as adults